 Our tour guides will watch the time, but if you are on your own, make the most of your day by being on time.
 Since all visits at Bordeaux chateaux are by appointment, there is a specific time slot allocated to your group.
-Being late rushes your tour especially the tasting part, as there maybe another group waiting for their turn.
+Being late rushes your tour especially the tasting part, as there may be another group waiting for their turn.
 If you are 15 minutes late, a chateau may deny you a visit.

-Walk in vineyards
+Walk the vineyards

 Outside tasting experiences are still quite rare in Bordeaux.
-Take advantage of a nice summer day and walk in vineyards to take pictures and taste some grapes.
+Take advantage of a nice summer day and walk the vineyards to take pictures and taste some grapes.
 The latter is not always encouraged but isn’t prohibited either.
 Vineyards aren’t fenced, even those of Petrus and Chateau Margaux.
 Just be aware that some spraying may have taken place recently and don’t eat skins in that case.

 Some wineries offer picnic options in their gardens.
 Don’t you love the idea of a relaxed picnic with a bottle of your favourite Bordeaux?
 This isn’t yet the widespread offer.
 If you would like to have a picnic lunch at a chateaux, ask your guide.

 There is no pressure to buy wine after tasting